-Philippe Selendy is a founding partner of Selendy & Gay.
+Philippe Z. Selendy is a founding partner of Selendy Gay Elsberg.

-Heralded as “The Man Who Took on Wall Street” by the Financial Times, Philippe has recovered more than $35 billion for clients in the last decade alone.
-These successes include an unprecedented $25 billion settlement for U.S. taxpayers stemming from residential mortgage-backed securities suits brought against the world’s largest banks, a representation which earned Philippe The American Lawyer’s “Litigator of the Year” award and first-ever Grand Prize in Litigation.
+Heralded as “The Man Who Took on Wall Street” by the Financial Times, Philippe has recovered more than $36 billion for clients in the last decade alone.
+These successes include an unprecedented $25 billion in trial victories and settlements for U.S. taxpayers stemming from residential mortgage-backed securities suits brought against the world’s largest banks, a representation which earned Philippe The American Lawyer’s “Litigator of the Year” award and first-ever Grand Prize in Litigation.

-Named one of the nation’s top 100 trial lawyers by Benchmark Litigation, a “Leading Lawyer” by Lawdragon and a “Trailblazer” by the National Law Journal, Philippe has over 25 years of experience in complex commercial litigation with particular expertise in securities, financial products, insurance, energy and antitrust disputes.
+Named one of the nation’s top 100 Trial Lawyers and a Litigation Star by Benchmark Litigation, an “exceptionally talented” securities litigator by Chambers & Partners and a “Trailblazer” (twice) by the National Law Journal, Philippe has over 25 years of experience in complex commercial litigation with particular expertise in securities, financial products, insurance, energy, and antitrust disputes.
 He is also routinely sought after to represent clients in domestic and international arbitrations and high-stakes public sector litigations.

-- U.S. Bank: Philippe argued and led a successful appeal to the Court of Appeals on behalf of U.S. Bank, as trustee of a residential mortgage-backed securities trust, establishing that plaintiffs are entitled to correct fatal errors regarding procedural conditions precedent even after the expiration of statutes of limitations.
-Philippe currently represents the trust in its RMBS contract action on remand, seeking hundreds of millions of dollars in damages.
+- U.S. Bank: Philippe argued and led a successful appeal to the Court of Appeals on behalf of U.S. Bank, as trustee of a RMBS trust, establishing that plaintiffs are entitled to correct fatal errors regarding procedural conditions precedent even after the expiration of statutes of limitations.
+Philippe currently represents the trust in its ABSHE RMBS contract action against DLJ in remand, seeking hundreds of millions of dollars in damages.